Daniel Seghers: Life

-Seghers returned to his native city in 1627 where he continued to work as a painter for the remainder of this life.
+Seghers returned to his native city in 1627 where he continued to work as a painter for the remainder of his life.
 Seghers was visited in his studio in Antwerp by the Cardinal-Infante Ferdinand of Austria (in 1635), Archduke Leopold Wilhelm of Austria (in 1641), Queen Christina of Sweden and Charles II, King of England (both in 1649).
 He is known to have painted a cartouche of flowers for Charles II.
 His work was also much admired by his fellow artists, including Rubens.

 His pupils included Jan Philip van Thielen, Ottmar Elliger and Ignace Raeth and likely also Andries Bosman.

 Work

 General

 Seghers was exclusively a flower painter, mainly of cartouches and flower garlands as well as pure flower paintings.
 He was very prolific and 239 works are currently attributed to the artist.
-It is not easy to establish a chronology for Seghers' paintings since he only dated his works in the period 1635–1651.
+It is not easy to establish a chronology for Seghers's paintings since he only dated his works in the period 1635–1651.
 Possibly there was a stylistic development in his flower garlands from the initial almost uniform garlands towards garlands composed of three or four groups of flowers.
 Stylistically, there is clearly in his early work a recognisable influence of Jan Brueghel the Elder.
 From 1630 on Seghers strived for a livelier painting of flowers in arrangements that look more natural.
 His flowers in this later period light up against a dark background and have a sculptural character.

 Like his master Brueghel, Seghers used flowers and plants that grew in his home country and in particular cultivated garden flowers and he did not respect the blooming seasons of the flowers he painted together.
 He had a preference for locally-grown roses and tulips that are just about to bloom.
 In his detailed rendering of flowers and plants, Seghers betrayed the skill of a miniaturist.

-Many of Seghers' paintings are oil on copper, a support often used for cabinet paintings.
+Many of Seghers's paintings are oil on copper, a support often used for cabinet paintings.